UK-PAS meeting (David Goldfarb from University of British Columbia – PID and micro.)

 Feno (if available) >35ppb diagnostic, age 5+.
 If not diagnostic, measure BDR with spirometry.
 Diagnose asthma if the FEV1 increase is 12% or more from baseline (or if the FEV1 increase is 10% or more of the predicted normal FEV1).

-Failing that, either perform skin prick testing to house dust mite or measure total IgE level plus blood eosinophil count.
+Failing that, either positive skin prick testing to house dust mite or measure total IgE level plus blood eosinophil count.
 Raised total IgE plus Eos >0.5 considered diagnostic!
 [Because highlights underlying atopy cf viral wheeze?]

 Under 5, prescribe steroids [not just salbutamol!] for 8-12 weeks and review.
 [No dosage guide for under 5s!?]
 Then do objective test when they reach 5!
 If no response, check technique, consider environmental triggers (mould, smoke etc), consider alternative diagnosis, refer.